RakeshJarupula/Farm-and-Food/README.md

       <u>Farm Features of the app:</u>

-      ✅ This app works for ALL crops/disease/pests.
+      ✅ With Gemini Models at core, This app works for ALL crops/disease/pests.

       ✅ App suggests sustainable control methods.

-      ✅ With Gemini Models at core, It can be used around the world.
+      ✅ Get Tips for healthy plants.

       ✅ It promotes sustainable agriculture.